ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.swiss-weather-api/README.md

 ## swiss-weather-api adapter for ioBroker

 Connects to the great SRG-SSR weather API (https://developer.srgssr.ch/apis/srgssr-weather).

+The SRG-SSR Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.

+**Icons**

 Weather-Icons are reused from https://erikflowers.github.io/weather-icons/

-The SRG-SSR Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
+Since Version 0.1.8 SRG-SSR even provides their own icons.
+So you can choose which Icons-Set you want to use.

 **Be aware that this adapter only supports locations within Switzerland.**